 The Risk Management Agency (RMA) recognizes the challenges faced by the crop insurance industry and America’s farmers and ranchers.
 RMA will provide flexibility to support the health and safety of all parties, while also ensuring the Federal crop insurance program continues to serve as a vital risk management tool.

 These Frequently Asked Questions (FAQs) will be updated on an ongoing basis as questions are presented to our Agency requesting clarification.

-Each insurance provider has an established plan in accordance with their Standard Reinsurance Agreement with the Federal Crop Insurance Corporation.
+Each approved insurance provider has an established plan in accordance with their Standard Reinsurance Agreement with the Federal Crop Insurance Corporation.
 This plan includes their ability to electronically process forms to deliver the Federal Crop Insurance Program, including the use of electronic signatures for policyholders.

-Policyholders should continue to work with their insurance providers and agents regarding the use of digital signatures and electronic form completion.
+Policyholders should continue to work with their approved insurance providers and agents regarding the use of digital signatures and electronic form completion.

 I’m a policyholder and I have questions.
 Who should I contact?

-Will Risk Management Agency staff be available to assist due to Shelter-In-Place, no travel restrictions and labor issues?
+Will Risk Management Agency staff be available to assist due to Shelter-In-Place, travel restrictions and labor issues?